 Most controls feel weighty and secure, and SEL and Limited trims have a padded center armrest, but quality is otherwise spartan.

 I suspect many shoppers will cross-shop the Accent with its Kia sibling, which comes in both sedan and hatchback forms.
 The hatch has a roomier backseat versus the Accent's cramped bench, but the Accent gets more equipment in top trim levels.
 Few shoppers will benefit from that, however: Hyundai officials expect more than half of all Accent shoppers to buy the SE and just 10 percent to get the Limited.

 In a value-conscious group like subcompacts, the 2018 Accent is acceptable in many ways and impressive in a few.
 That may not overcome shopper sentiment against a class that's under steady sales decline.
-But if you're among the shrinking group of consumers who want an entry-level sedan — and if you've read this far, I suspect you are — the Accent is worth a look.
+But if you're among the shrinking group of consumers who want an entry-level sedan — and if you've read this far, I suspect you are — the new Hyundai Accent is worth a look.

 Cars.com's Editorial department is your source for automotive news and reviews.
 In line with Cars.com's long-standing ethics policy, editors and reviewers don't accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com's advertising, sales and sponsored content departments.